ab9rf/scripts/docs/fix/stuck-squad.rst

 This fix is enabled by default in the DFHack
 `control panel <gui/control-panel>`, or you can run it as needed.
 However, it is still up to you to send out another squad that can be tasked with the rescue mission.
-You can send the squad out on an innocuous "Demand tribute" mission to minimize risk to the squad.
+You can send the squad out on a relatively innocuous mission, like "Demand one-time tribute", to minimize risk to the squad.

 This tool is integrated with `gui/notify`, so you will get a notification in the DFHack notification panel when a squad is stuck and there are no squads